DUNE/dune-tms/docs/width_scan.md

 the leading truth particle of a candidate.
 Consequently `primary` is a self-documenting no-op in these stage tables.

+Every report also includes a `Truth/candidate primary-ID overlap` table.
+It compares unique primary IDs from `Truth_Spill` with leading primary IDs from the X/Y Hough seeds.  `X known`/`Y known` diagnose an ID-join problem; `X selected`/`Y selected` show how many seed primaries survive the requested truth filters.
+This separates a broken truth selection from a genuinely low reconstruction numerator.

 Truth summaries de-duplicate repeated copies of an identical reconstructed hit (view, plane, bar, energy, time) before adding its truth-energy shares.
 This keeps completeness and cleanliness bounded by one when a reconstruction